Hey there, amazing people!

 Remember: Every successful journey begins with a single step!

-How to get a local copy of the project to your environment?
+How do you get a local copy of the project for your environment?

 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY